 VAME step-by-step

-- Evaluate the performance of the trained model based on its reconstruction capabilities
+- Evaluate the performance of the trained model based on its reconstruction capabilities.

 - Segment behavior: